-The mining of justifications to be recommended to visitors of deliberation fora used in decision making by constituents raises specific challenges.
+The mining of justifications to be recommended to visitors of deliberation for used in decision making by constituents raises specific challenges.
+The problem lies at the confluence of Data Mining and Argumentation Frameworks.
 Graph-based representations can improve our understanding of the problem and enable reasoning with the available data.
-The addressed technical problem consists in recommending sets of texts containing comprehensive arguments supporting or opposing poll alternatives, as mined from submissions of opinions in electronic deliberative polls.
-A graphical framework is proposed to enable the development of techniques for identification of relevant/encompassing arguments in debates following the Alternative-Based Information System (ABIS) model, a competitor of the IBIS model.
-Bipolar argumentation frameworks are extended with votes, enhance relations and argument coalitions, proposing the BAPDF family of frameworks.
+Our high level motivation is the societal problem concerning the need of a sustainable grassroots journalism as made available by the "wisdom of polls" to improve general population's as well as boards' decision making.
+The addressed technical problem consists in recommending sets of texts containing comprehensive arguments supporting or opposing poll choices, as mined from submissions of opinions in electronic deliberative polls.
+A graphical framework is proposed to enable the development of techniques for identification of relevant/encompassing arguments in debates.